isomerpages/moe-greenridgepri/_departments/CCE Department/Character Education.md

 As for the Primary 5 and 6 pupils, they are issued with a Values Advocate Card with pre-existing tasks.
 Upper primary pupils are encouraged to explicitly display positive values and behaviours and advocate it to their fellow friend and family at home.

 #### Upload image slideshow to google slides according to the example in this page: [https://staging.d37rxp3chp2ovx.amplifyapp.com/departments/Mother-Tongue-Department/chinese-language/](https://staging.d37rxp3chp2ovx.amplifyapp.com/departments/Mother-Tongue-Department/chinese-language/)

+<u><b>Value of the Month</b></u>

+Every month, pupils are exposed to a new focused value for the month (VOTH).
+These values comprise of the school and CCE core values.
+During the presentation, teachers provide definition and specific example to show what the values mean so that pupils can understand and internalise those values.